rudeboybert/MATH241/README.md

-# MATH 241 Case Studies in Statistical Analysis
+# Case Studies in Statistical Analysis
-Albert Y. Kim

-This is the GitHub repository for Reed College's MATH 241 Case Studies in Statistical Analysis.
+This is the GitHub repository for Reed College's Spring 2015 MATH 241 Case Studies in Statistical Analysis.